jamesbrunet/callhub-python-wrapper/README.md

 * Get all fields and IDs (including custom fields)
 * Bulk get contacts and fields
 * Create single contact
+* Get all phone numbers on DNC list

 ### Currently on roadmap

 * Create phonebook
-* Add/delete/get contacts to/from DNC list
+* Add/delete contacts to/from DNC list(s)
 * Create/get/delete webhook
 * Create/get teams
 * Add/delete agent to/from team